danielnilsson9/buildroot-rpi3/board/rpi3/readme.txt

 Configure Buildroot
 -------------------

-There are two RaspberryPi defconfig files in Buildroot, one for each major variant, which you should base your work on:
+A defconfig file for Raspberry Pi 3 has been created which you should base your work on.
+Load it by executing:

-For models A, B, A+ or B+:

-  $ make raspberrypi_defconfig

-For model 2 B:

-  $ make raspberrypi2_defconfig

-For model 3 B:

-  $ make raspberrypi3_defconfig
+   $ make rpi3_defconfig

 Build the rootfs
 ----------------